If you’ve scanned a magazine rack lately, you’ve probably seen the “Keto for weight loss” theme presented in a catchy way.

 Fewer magazines, however, highlight Keto’s benefits beyond weight loss.
 These benefits may be less popular, but they’re arguably more interesting.

-It’s the benefits of Ketosis—the fat-burning, ketone-producing state invoked by the Keto diet—that are unique.
-If talk of these benefits has goosed your interest, you’ll enjoy the rest of this article.
+It’s the benefits of ketosis—the fat-burning, ketone-producing state invoked by the Keto diet—that are unique.
+If talk of these benefits has piqued your interest, you’ll enjoy the rest of this article.

 Keto Benefit #1: Stable energy